Things to do in Jordan

 Madaba

-Madaba is most famous for its spectacular Byzantine and Umayyad mosaics from the 5th to 7th centuries, which are scattered throughout the town's homes and churches.
-Located just 19…
+Madaba is most famous for its spectacular Byzantine and early Islamic-era mosaics from the 5th to 8th centuries, found throughout the town's churches and historic buildings.
+Locate…

 Madaba

-Madaba is most famous for its spectacular Byzantine and Umayyad mosaics from the 5th to 7th centuries, which are scattered throughout the town's homes and churches.
-Located just 19 miles (30km) south of Amman, Madaba is also home to the famous 6th-century mosaic map of the Holy Land, in which Jerusalem and its surrounding regions are depicted.
-One of the town's most beautiful mosaics covers the floor of the Byzantine Church of the Apostles, and the Archaeological Park features an impressive collection of mosaic collages, where a series of ramps has been built over excavated mosaics to allow people to view them from above.
-The Greek Orthodox Church of St George is home to Madaba's main attraction and most famous mosaic: the 6th-century Madaba Map.
-Millions of pieces of coloured stone embedded on the church floor create a vivid picture of Jerusalem and its holy sites, including the Church of the Holy Sepulchre, the Dead Sea, Jericho, and the Jordan River.
-It is the earliest surviving original map of the region and was laid around 560 AD.
+Madaba is most famous for its spectacular Byzantine and early Islamic-era mosaics from the 5th to 8th centuries, found throughout the town's churches and historic buildings.
+Located just 19 miles (30 km) south of Amman, it's home to the renowned 6th-century Madaba Map, a detailed mosaic depicting Jerusalem and the Holy Land.
+One of the town's most beautiful mosaics decorates the floor of the Church of the Apostles, while the Archaeological Park features a rich collection of mosaics viewed from above via elevated ramps.
+The Greek Orthodox Church of St George houses the Madaba Map, the earliest surviving original map of the Holy Land, laid around 560 AD.

 Amman photo